Dagalon/PyStochasticVolatility/README.md

 # PyStochasticVolatility
 This repository contains different tools to simulate underlyings under SV dynamics.
 As well, we have implemented several tools for computing option price under SV.

+## Packages you need to include
+The next packages are using of a intesive way

 ## Module description
 We will a brief description of each module of the library.